utshomax/postman-docs/src/pages/docs/postman-flows/reference/visualizing-data.md

     ![Boolean visualization type](https://assets.postman.com/postman-docs/v10/flows-boolean-v10.jpg)

-## Visualization types with example flows
+## Visualization types with example Flows

 You can select the output formats listed below from the **Output** block's dropdown menu.
-Select the **Example** links to open flows in Postman that show each output format.
+Select the **Example** links to open Flows in Postman that show each output format.

 * **Text** - Shows the information connected to the input as lines of text.
 [Text example](https://www.postman.com/postman/workspace/flows-snippets/flow/6414e20b95e5e70033f028c9)